Forget fancy-pants calculus.

 Take the cash-on-cash formula with a gigantic grain of salt.
-(Take it with a whole damn salt shaker.)
-This a dangerous equation.
-It rewards people who take out the biggest possible mortgage.
+(Heck, take it with a whole damn salt shaker.)
+When used indiscriminately, cash-on-cash-return is a dangerous equation.
+It rewards people who take out the biggest possible mortgage, without contextualizing its results relative to risk.
 You don’t want to fool yourself into ignoring the inherent risks that come from six-figure debt.

 “Yeah, I have zero equity and $872,490 in debt.
-One vacancy, at the same time as a large repair bill, could wipe me out.
+One vacancy, coupled with a large repair bill, could wipe me out.
 I’d destroy my credit, lose my life savings and move into Cousin Joe’s basement.

-“But hey, I’ve been an investor for four months and I haven’t hit rock-bottom yet!
+“But I’ve been an investor for four months and I haven’t hit rock-bottom yet!

 There are experienced investors.
 And there are over-leveraged investors.
 But there are no experienced, over-leveraged investors.

-Eventually, the debt-loving weirdos get wiped out of the game.
+Eventually, the debt-loving, over-leveraged weirdos get wiped out of the game.